 Buy 50 mm.

-It handles the majority of engraving + general cutting well.
+It handles the majority of engraving + general cutting well, and it’s the easiest “first lens” for most hobby workflows.

 Example Material Performance

-Even with identical machine power, focal length influences quality:
+Even with identical machine power, focal length changes cutting/engraving behavior:

 Acrylic 3 mm